EwubeE/Object-Oriented-and-Functional-Programming-with-Python/README.md

 ### Some features
--Create new daily and weekly habits
+Create new daily and weekly habits
--Update existing habits
+Update existing habits
--Delete habits
+Delete habits
 -Mark habits as completed
 -View all habits
 -Calculate current and longest streaks